Siroopfles/NovaPort/.nova/workflows/nova-leaddeveloper/WF_DEV_EXTERNAL_LIBRARY_INTEGRATION_001_v1.md

         - Provide a list of core functionalities to wrap.
         - Instruct to create wrappers that encapsulate setup and simplify the interface.
         - Unit tests for the wrappers are mandatory and must mock external calls.
-        - An illustrative `CodeSnippets` entry for the wrapper should be logged to ConPort.
+        - An illustrative `CodeSnippets` entry for the wrapper should be logged to NovaPort-MCP.
   2.  **Delegate to `Nova-SpecializedTestAutomator`:**
       - **Subtask Goal:** "Write and execute integration tests for the wrapped library functions."
       - **Briefing Details:**